 Injury Lawyers Charlottesville VA

 Personal injuries are a hardship that no one should have to face, but as any injury lawyers Charlottesville, VA provides can attest, innocent people all too often become the victims of someone else’s negligent behavior.
+There are a wide range of personal injury scenarios, such as car accidents, slip and falls, medical malpractice, product liability and more.
+When a person is negligent, innocent people can suffer injuries that can affect their daily life.
+By going to a personal injury lawyer for legal help, you can alleviate the stress and uncertainty that comes after going through a serious injury.
+A dedicated lawyer understands how hard it can be to figure out the next steps.
 There are a number of factors that an injured victim must face when they choose to seek compensation.
 Injury lawyers Charlottesville, VA has to offer can play an important role in counseling their clients during the claims process.

 What is a personal injury claim?

 After your injury lawyer determines who is liable for your injury and identifies your damages as well as the associated costs, the next step is to file an injury claim.
 The claim, with all the corroborating proof and documentation will be submitted to the at-fault party’s insurance carrier.
 Typically, the insurance company will deny the claim if it’s for a significant amount of money.
-Alternately, they may offer a settlement well below the itemized damage total.
+Insurance companies are not incentivized to offer you the largest settlement offer, because it will cost them more money.
+Alternatively, they may offer a settlement well below the itemized damage total.
+If an insurance company extends an offer to you, don’t accept the first one right away.
+You might be tempted to take it because you may be thinking to yourself that any offer is better than none.
+However, there is a strong chance you will be able to increase the settlement amount with the help of a lawyer.
+Insurance companies do not have your best interest in mind.
 They are also known to delay paying the settlement in the hope that the victim will give up.
 We aggressively pursue settlements that are fair to our clients.
 If the insurance company does not cooperate by paying a fair settlement and within a reasonable period of time, our personal injury lawyer will be ready to take them to court.

 Common Accident Injuries